pevogam/avocado-i2n/README.md

 pflash drives while the Ramfile backend is generally unstable.
 In the end all state backends have different limitations with the major ones outlined so far.

+Each backend need the its own root conditions for all of get/set/unset operations:

+- ramfile = qcow2 dir + included image root conditions
+- qcow2ext = qcow2 dir + qcow2 overlay branch (in the future) that is in fact all root states for a given state of choice (needed for get/set but maybe not for unset)
+- qcow2vt = qcow2 file
+- qcow2 = qcow2 file
+- LVM = LogVol (and implicitly VG) + qcow2 set (to be compatible with at least one vm state backend)

 A final additional concept to consider for test running is that of permanent vms.
 For a test requiring vms with highly sophisticated preparation sequences that sometimes might be only semi-automatable or requiring strictly human input